greg-js/arch-wiki-md-repo/wiki/_content/english/Perl Policy.md

 #### Binary modules

-Binary modules must specify a dependency on either `perl` with a minimum version of the `perl` package used to build the module, and must additionally depend on the expansion of `perlapi-$Config{version`}using the `Config` module.
+Binary modules must specify a dependency on either `perl` with a minimum version of the `perl` package used to build the module, and must additionally depend on the expansion of `perlapi-$Config{version}` using the `Config` module.

 #### Architecture-independent modules